Committees of the Board

 2. Results of Annual Audit.
 Review and discuss with financial management and the independent accountants significant matters relating to the audit, including:

-11. Interim Financial Information.
-Review and discuss with financial management interim financial information, including any reports of the independent accountants with respect to interim periods and updates with respect to the management letter issued by the independent accounts.
+5. Interim Financial Information.
+Review and discuss with financial management interim financial information, including any reports of the independent accountants with respect to interim periods and updates with respect to the management letter issued by the independent accountants.

 C. INTERNAL AUDITOR